 He laughs, but doesn’t buy it.
 He can’t fathom how I’ve made it this far without being married – then he accuses me of being a “Runaway Bride.”

 Runaway Bride?
 Me?
-Hell, no. That’s didn’t sound like a compliment and I liked it better when he was calling me “meatball” earlier, when we were texting.
+Hell, no. That didn’t sound like a compliment and I liked it better when he was calling me “meatball” earlier while we were texting.

-We end up talking for an hour and a half.
-But then I had to excuse myself, so I wouldn’t be late meeting my girlfriend for wine and pizza.
+We end up talking for an hour and a half until I had to excuse myself, so I wouldn’t be late meeting my girlfriends for wine and pizza.

 Overall, I liked him.
 He was much better looking in person, than he was in his photos.
 And, of course, being 6’3” didn’t hurt.
 I was definitely up for another date with him.

 LESSON LEARNED: Driving home I remembered that Mortgage Guy had told me that he had once been a red head.
 You couldn’t really tell now, because of his bald head, but definitely had the freckles and coloring for a red head.
 That didn’t matter to me.
 What did matter was that I remember saying I didn’t think I would ever be into a guy that is a red head.
 I guess my lesson here is you should never say never.
 Because as I have learned, I usually end up eating my own words.

 Crap!
 I’ve also said I would never date a short guy….